 Corporate + Commercial FAQs

 In light of these challenging times, businesses are looking for more guidance on what they can do to manage their organisation and any commercial contracts they have.
-Our Corporate + Commercial lawyers have answered some frequently asked questions below about commercial contracts, and will keep this page updated as and when anything changes (last updated 11th February 2021).
+Our Corporate + Commercial lawyers have answered some frequently asked questions below about running a business during this time, and will keep this page updated as and when anything changes (last updated 11th February 2021).

 What happens if a business cannot fulfil its contractual obligations to suppliers or customers?